 Sales of a significant number of shares of our common stock in the public market could harm the market price of our common stock and make it more difficult for us to raise funds through future offerings of common stock.
-Upon the effectiveness of the registration statement of which this prospectus forms a part, 414,942 shares of our common stock will become freely tradable.
-In addition, an additional approximately 59,278,947 shares of our common stock will become saleable under Rule 144 following April 6, 2012.
+Approximately 59,278,947 shares of our common stock will become saleable under Rule 144 following April 6, 2012.
 As these shares and as additional shares of our common stock become available for resale in the public market, the supply of our common stock will increase, which could decrease the price of our common stock.